 Misko: can the working group be the shepherds of v1.x?

-Igor: the working group should have more resposponsibilities than just taking care of the v1 code.
+Igor: the working group should have more responsibilities than just taking care of the v1 code.

 Misko: we should turn this over to WG.

 Igor: how can we ship 1.3 without sacrificing v2? we dropped ie8.
 We asked people to help and no one stepped to support ie8, which speaks for itself.